-All 2nd - 6th Graders will be dismissed Monday, Wednesday, Thursday and Fridays at 2:40 in the front of the school.
-On Tuesdays students will dismiss at 1:25. students will exit school from Gate 2 and 3.
+1 st - 3rd will be dismissed Monday, Wednesday, Thursday and Fridays at 2:30 from Gate 1 & 2.
+They will be standing with their teachers at a designated spot along the gate.
+Check with the teacher for the specifics.
+On Tuesdays students will dismiss at 1:15. students will exit school from Gate 2 and 3.